den-gr/Driving-School-Distributed-Management-Software/docs/report/StrategicalDesign/StrategicalDesign.md

 - Check validity of Provisional License (Driving context → A query)

 **Outbound Communications**:
-- Notify the Provisional license is not valid anymore (Dossier context → an event)
+- Notify start validity or invalidity of the Provisional license (Dossier context → an event)
-- Get Practical Driving slots for a Dossier to count them (Driving context → a query)

 ### Doctor context